What is HDL commonly referred to as?

 Prepare for the Biology and Scientific Research Test.
 Engage with flashcards and multiple-choice questions, complete with hints and explanations.
 Ensure your success on the exam!

-High-Density Lipoprotein (HDL) is commonly referred to as "good cholesterol" because it plays a protective role in cardiovascular health.
-HDL is responsible for transporting cholesterol from the tissues and arteries back to the liver, where it can be processed and eliminated from the body.
-This process helps to reduce the risk of plaque buildup in the arteries, which can lead to atherosclerosis and increase the likelihood of heart disease.
+HDL is commonly referred to as "good cholesterol" because it plays a critical role in transporting cholesterol away from the arteries and back to the liver, where it can be processed and removed from the body.
+High levels of HDL cholesterol are associated with a lower risk of heart disease, as it helps to reduce the buildup of plaque in the arteries, thereby promoting better cardiovascular health.
+This function contrasts with LDL (low-density lipoprotein), which is often referred to as "bad cholesterol" because it can lead to the accumulation of cholesterol in the arteries, increasing the risk of heart disease.

 Subscribe